Resonant cavity-QED with chiral flat bands: Conclusions

-Our framework was illustrated for selected quasi-1D lattices comprising tens of cells, which are within the experimental capabilities of current photonic platforms.\cite{vicencio15,mukherjee15,mukherjee15-2,real17,aravena22}.
-We stress, however, that the effective Rabi dynamics governed by the states in Eq. (\ref{psi_lambda}) holds for any zero bandwidth level with a finite gap.
-In future works, it should be interesting to investigate the consequences of a slight break in the chiral symmetry (by adding, e.g., diagonal disorder) so as to lift the degeneracy of the flat band.
+With respect to the resonant cavity-QED regime, we stress that the effective Rabi dynamics governed by Eq. (\ref{psi_lambda}) holds for any degenerate level that is separated from the rest of the spectrum by finite gap $\Delta\gg g_0$.
+If flat band acquires a small but finite bandwidth, the same framework continues to apply provided that the atom-field coupling $g_0$ is large compared to that bandwidth.
+In future works, it should be interesting to investigate the consequences of a break in the chiral symmetry (by adding, e.g., diagonal disorder) in order to slightly lift the degeneracy of the flat band.

 Cavity-QED offers a promising route for probing and preparing flat band states, particularly in scenarios where the lattice parameters are not well known.
-Note that the emitter locally couples to the photonic lattice without destroying its chiral symmetry, regardless of coupling strength $g$.
-We enforce weak $g$ to neglect interaction with the dispersive modes and access the localization characteristics of the flat band.
+Note that the emitter locally couples to the photonic lattice without destroying its sublattice symmetry, regardless of the value of $g_0$.
+We enforce weak $g_0$ to neglect interaction with the dispersive modes and access the localization characteristics of the flat band.
 In doing so, a single mode $\ket{\widetilde{\psi}}$ is lifted from the flat band due to the Rabi splitting but the zero-energy degeneracy is \emph{preserved}.
-Unless $U=1$, the remaining modes should be slightly modified around $x_0$.
-After all, the emitter can effectively be seen as a lattice defect.
+Unless $U=1$, these remaining degenerate modes should be slightly modified around $x_0$.
+Indeed, the emitter stands as a lattice defect.

 From a broader perspective, the engineering of photonic reservoirs hosting flat bands \cite{leykam18-1,vicencio21} offers a range of opportunities across quantum technologies.
-Their unique transport properties enable robust long-range interactions between dipoles \cite{dibenedetto25}, which can be harnessed for quantum communication protocols \cite{almeida23flat}.
+Their unique transport properties enable robust long-range interactions between quantum emitters \cite{burillo20,dibenedetto25}, which can be harnessed for quantum communication protocols \cite{almeida23flat}.
 Moreover, photonic flat bands constitute a valuable resource for investigating open quantum system dynamics, including non-Markovian emission processes \cite{lorenzo17, monteiro25, monteiro25-2}.
 These aspects will be subject of near-term investigations.